coralblocks/CoralME/README.md

 - Can optionally check and disallow trade to self
 - Supports cancelation of open size as well as [reduction of total size](https://chatgpt.com/share/6808fbb1-d840-8013-82a8-9ae1854c7707) (executed + open)

+## Listener Safety
+CoralME supports both `OrderBookListener` and `OrderListener`.
+External listeners cannot reenter the same order book while an ordinary listener callback or `onExceptionsThrown` is running.
+A reentrant attempt throws `ReentrantOrderBookOperationException` before the requested operation changes the order book.

+An exception thrown by an ordinary external listener, including `ReentrantOrderBookOperationException`, does not interrupt the order book operation or prevent the remaining listeners from running.
+CoralME collects those exceptions and reports them after one complete `OrderBook` operation through the corresponding listener type's `onExceptionsThrown` method.
+Exceptions thrown from `onExceptionsThrown` are ignored so that exception reporting cannot recurse.

 ## What people usually mean by the term _Matching Engine_?
 Usually when people talk about a _Matching Engine_, what they are really referring to is the full solution for an electronic exchange.
 That would include gateways, drop copies, market data, balances, reports, monitors, margins, compliance, fees, etc. Plus the _messaging middleware_ to tie all these pieces together.
 In that context, **the matching engine is really just one of the many parts of an electronic exchange**.
 It is an important part, the central nervous systems of an exchange, which maintains orders resting inside order books, and matches them when liquidity takers meet liquidity providers (i.e. market makers).